-- Education: Obtain a nursing qualification, such as a diploma or degree in nursing (Registered Nurse – RN) from a recognized nursing program.
+- Education: Obtain a nursing qualification, such as a diploma or degree in nursing (Registered Nurse – RN) from a recognised nursing program.
 Some school nursing positions may require a Bachelor of Science in Nursing (BSN) degree.

 - Licensure: Obtain the necessary nursing license or registration required by your country or state.
 You must meet the licensing requirements and pass the nursing licensure examination.

 - Experience: Gain clinical experience in nursing, preferably in areas related to paediatrics, public health, or community health.